knight-lang/rust/README.md

 # Knight v2.0 in Rust
-This
 This is the Rust version of Knight.
-It's intended to be usable within embedded applications.
+It's intended to be usable as both a standalone binary and within embedded applications.

-More details to come later, once I finish documentation.

 # Knight v2.0: Rust Edition
 This is a fully functioning [Knight 2.0](https://github.com/knight-lang/knight-lang) implementation in Rust.
 More details about Knight, its license, and specifications can be found in the [knight-lang](https://github.com/knight-lang/knight-lang) repo.